Disclosure Risk from Homogeneity Attack in Differentially Private Frequency Distribution: Experiments

-There are 27,504 individuals in the Adult data.
-We treat 7 attributes Age, Relationship, Education, Race, Sex, Hours-per-week are QIDs and Income as the sensitive attribute ($\le\!50K$ vs $>\!50K$).
-The frequency distribution over the 6 QIDs (Age is grouped every $5$ years and Hours-per-week is grouped every $10$ hours) leads to a 6-dimensional histogram with $M\!=\!5,974$ non-empty cells.
-Each of the $M$ cells is homogeneous in income ($\le50K$ or $>\!50K$).
+The Adult data contain 27,504 individuals.
+We treat Age, Relationship, Education, Race, Sex, Hours-per-week (6 attributes) as QIDs and the binary Income as the sensitive attribute ($\le\!50K$, $>\!50K$).
+The FD over the 6 QIDs (Age is grouped every $5$ years and Hours-per-week is grouped every $10$ hours) is a 6-dimensional histogram with $N\!=\!5,974$ non-empty cells and each cell is homogeneous on income.
 The Bankruptcy dataset contains 250 observations and 7 categorical attributes.
-We regard the 6 qualitative variables Industrial Risk, Management Risk, Financial Flexibility, Credibility, Competitiveness, and Operating Risk as QIDs, each of which has three levels (Positive, Average, Negative), and Class on bankruptcy status (Bankruptcy, Non-Bankruptcy) as a sensitive attribute.
-The cross-tabulation of the 6 QIDs leads to $M=103$ non-empty homogeneous cells on the bankruptcy status.
-The cross-tabulation of QIDs in both of the above experiments lead to 100\% homogeneous cells with a binary sensitive attribute.
-To apply the mathematical relationships to a case where there are heterogeneous cells and $K>2$, we take a subset of the Bankruptcy data where there are heterogeneous cells and $K=3$.
-Specifically, we treat Industrial Risk, Management Risk, Credibility, Competitiveness, and Operating Risk as QIDs, and Financial Flexibility as the sensitive attribute ($K=3$).
-The 5 QIDs lead to 78 non-empty cells, among which 54 are homogeneous and 24 ($\sim31\%$) are heterogeneous.
-The distribution of the cell sizes in each of the 3 experiments is depicted in Figure \ref{fig:hist}.
+We treat the 6 qualitative variables (Credibility/Cr, Competitiveness/Co, Financial Flexibility/FF, Industrial Risk/IR, Management Risk/MR, and Operating Risk/OR) as QIDs, each of which has 3 levels (Positive, Average, Negative), and Bankruptcy status (Bankruptcy, Non-Bankruptcy) as a sensitive attribute.
+The cross-tabulation of the 6 QIDs leads to $N\!=\!103$ non-empty homogeneous cells on the Bankruptcy status.
+To demonstrate the relationships in data with heterogeneous cells and $K\!>\!2$, we also use a subset of the attributes of the Bankruptcy data ($n$ is still 250) to create an FD with heterogeneous cells and $K\!=\!3$.
+Specifically, we treat IR, MR, Cr, Co, and OR as QIDs, and FF as the sensitive attribute ($K\!=\!3$).
+The QIDs lead to 78 non-empty cells, among which 54 are homogeneous and 24 are heterogeneous.
+The distribution of the cell sizes ($n_i$) in each experiment is depicted in Figure \ref{fig:hist}.

-In the two experiments with 100\% homogeneous cells, DR-HA is 100\% for every cell in the original data.
-We applied Corollaries \ref{cor:rho.lap.homo} and \ref{cor:rho.Gau.homo} at $K=2$ to obtain the relationships between DR-HA $\bar\rho^e$ and the privacy loss parameters in these two experiments.
-In the subset Bankruptcy data with heterogeneous cells, we applied Eqns (\ref{eqn:rhoe.lap.K}) and (\ref{eqn:rhoe.Gau.K}) in Theorems \ref{thm:rho.lap.K} and \ref{thm:rho.gau.K} to obtain the relationship between $\bar\rho^e$ and the privacy loss parameters.
-The results for $\bar{\rho}^e$ are presented in Figure \ref{fig:rhoe} and summarized as follows.